Smooth profinite groups, I: geometrizing Kummer theory: Factorizing frobenius.

-\begin{rem} For $G$ finite, an $[\mathbb{F}_p,G]$-module is simply a module over the group algebra $\F_p[G]$. \end{rem} The goal of this section is to provide Theorem \ref{FIT}, a remarkable algebraic device and the key ingredient in the proof of Theorem A.
+Such morphisms form a subgroup of $\Hom_{[\F_p,G]}(M,N)$. \end{defi} The goal of this section is to provide Theorem \ref{FIT}, a remarkable algebraic device (and a key ingredient in the proof of Theorem A).